JGcompu/JGcompu/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hi there!
 I am Jiaxuan Guo, a fourth-year student majoring in Physics at Fudan University in China.
-My research interests are focused on theoretical and computational physics, especially by means of **first-principles calculations** and **machine learning**.
+My research interests lie in computational physics and materials science, especially by means of **first-principles calculations** and **machine learning**.

 Specifically, I am interested in:
 + *Ab Initio* Methods for Electronic and Optical Properties of Real Materials